 Do you know how much you are worth?
 It’s difficult to think about putting a price tag on a human being.
 It’s sensitive subject matter.
 But, people do have value and Hurley Associates professionals are skilled at helping you to determine your human life value.
-Our professionals will explain the difference between term and whole life policies and develop a plan that will suit your individual needs.
+Our professionals will explain the difference between term and whole life policies and develop a strategy that will suit your individual needs.

 While life insurance does have many living benefits, for most people its primary purpose is to insure that loved ones will not suffer undue financial hardships in the event of your premature death.
-Life insurance is designed to provide your spouse with income for life, to create funds for a child’s education, to pay off debt and to ensure financial security for those you love.
+Life insurance is designed to provide your spouse with income for life, to create funds for a child’s education, to pay off debt and to ensure financial confidence for those you love.
 It will not replace the loss of a loved one, but it will be invaluable as it eliminates the stress of final uncertainty and other burdens that fall on survivors.

 Don’t wait.
 This is one of the most important steps you can take to ensure that your family is taken care of financially when you are no longer with them.
 It can also be a valuable planning tool that provides you with living benefits.

 The Four Types of Major Life Insurance Policies

 Term Insurance: Without an investment component, term insurance is the simplest form of insurance.
 Simply put, you purchase coverage for a specific price for a specific period of time.
 If death occurs during that time, your beneficiary will receive the value of the policy.